Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

 Privacy, Anonymity, and Authorship Assurance are all important aspects and deserve equal focus by both the security community as well as the public.
 It is imperative that the next generation of security researchers be able to not just move in secrecy but provide proof of self.
+We cannot become so engrossed in the 'secret squirrel' stuff that we forget the practical and useful.

+Some of the largest companies in the world have been victims of fraud, B2B attacks, and other threats.
+No one is immune from these incidents but training and experience are excellent tools in better protecting your business or operations from threats.

 ## A Challenge